-Sony signs deal with Jimmy Kimmel Live!
+Sony sponsors Jimmy Kimmel Live!
 Tokyo, March 17, 2015 — Sony Corporation (“Sony”) today announced its consolidated financial results for the third quarter ended December 31, 2014 (October 1, 2014 to December 31, 2014).
 On February 4, 2015, Sony announced third quarter results for each of its segments, with the exception of the Pictures segment, and third quarter forecasts for […] Read More